theblacklotus/suicide-barbie/README.md

 _This has only been tested with macOS 10.14+ (using [brew](https://brew.sh/)) and Ubuntu 20.04 LTS (Focal Fossa)_

-macOS  : `brew install autoconf automake flex gcc@9 ncurses make subversion texinfo wget ppsspp`\
+macOS  : `brew install autoconf automake flex gcc@9 ncurses make subversion texinfo wget libusb libusb-compat sdl`\
-Ubuntu : `apt install autoconf automake bison flex gcc-9 libncurses-dev make subversion texinfo wget`
+Ubuntu : `apt install autoconf automake bison flex gcc-9 libncurses-dev make subversion texinfo wget libusb-dev libsdl2-dev`

 1. Bootstrap the environment using a 2006'ish snapshot of the homebrew PSP toolchain and SDK via